hitvoice/notes/toolbox/git.md

 ```
 If some changes have been made to files in the master branch, but you somehow decide to keep the master branch untouched and put the changes in a new branch, you should create a new branch (now the changes are visible in both branches) and commit in the new branch.
 The master branch will fall back to its last commit.

+If some changes have been made to files in the master branch, but you want to switch to another branch and apply changes in that branch, or to pull remote changes first, you can use `git stash`.
+After switching to another branch or pulling remote changes, use `git stash pop` to apply previous modifications.

 If in some scenarios, master branch is deprecated and some other branch should be the new master, do the following:
 ```sh
 # https://stackoverflow.com/questions/2763006/make-the-current-git-branch-a-master-branch